 - 1. a file IDENTIFICATION.txt that provides information about the project submitter as well as the project itself.
 This file is to follow the same format as the IDENTIFICATION.txt file used in the submission of programming assignments in the course.
-The assignment ID specified in this file should be cpp_project. - 2. a file README.txt that should contain any additional information that might be helpful for building, installing, and running the software.
-This file must be in plaintext (i.e., ASCII) format. - 3. a CMakeLists file CMakeLists.txt that facilitates the building and installation of the software via CMake.
-Note that this CMakeLists file must support the installation of the software, not just the building of it. - 4. a file demo that is a script containing an appropriate sequence of commands to run a demonstration of the software.
+The assignment ID specified in this file should be project. - 2. a file README.txt that should contain any additional information that might be helpful for building, installing, and running the software.
+This file must be in plaintext format. - 3. a CMakeLists file CMakeLists.txt that facilitates the building and installation of the software via CMake.
+Note that this CMakeLists file must support the installation of the software, not just the building of it. - 4. a file demo that is a script that contains an appropriate sequence of commands to run a demonstration of the software.
 During installation, this script should be placed in the \${CMAKE_INSTALL_PREFIX}/bin directory (where \${CMAKE_INSTALL_PREFIX} denotes the value of the CMAKE_INSTALL_PREFIX variable of CMake).
-Any one of the following scripting languages may be used: Bourne Shell, Bash, and Python.
-The script must be compatible with the version of the applicable interpreter program (e.g., sh, bash, and python) installed on the lab machines. - 5. a file presentation.url that contains a URL to be used to view the video presentation for the software.
+Any one of the following scripting languages may be used: Bourne Shell, Bash, Python, and Perl. - 5. a file presentation.url that contains a URL to be used to view the video presentation for the software.
 This file must contain only the URL on a single line.
 No other characters should appear in the file.